 Equinox Gold understands that local communities are important stakeholders in our business activities.
-We seek to understand and react appropriately to their interests.
+We seek to understand and appropriately address their interests and concerns.
 We believe that mining projects can provide significant economic benefits and social development opportunities for local communities that can endure well beyond the life of a project.
 Equinox Gold offers training programs and is committed to hiring locally.
 The Company also supports development initiatives that meet the needs and priorities of local communities with the objective of leaving a legacy of improved infrastructure, skills development and more sustainable communities.

 Equinox Gold engages in early, frequent and transparent dialogue with stakeholders as a means to build trust and provide a space for collaboration and long-term commitment.
 The Company maintains formal systems to identify stakeholders and communities of interest and strives to maintain strong local relationships.
-At all of the Company's mine sites, dedicated community departments meet regularly with host communities to discuss activities, report on environmental performance and discuss concerns.
-At all of the Company's mine sites dedicated community departments are needed and collaborative solutions can be implemented.
+At all of the Company's mine sites, dedicated community liaisons meet regularly with host communities to discuss activities, report on environmental performance and discuss concerns.
+The Company seeks local feedback, particularly where concerns have been raised and collaborative solutions can be implemented.